okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/hook-best-practices/index.md

 * Create an allowlist of IP addresses to check on incoming Okta calls.
 See the following Okta Knowledge Base article for a listing of Okta IP addresses: [What IP addresses/ranges should we allow for inbound traffic?](https://support.okta.com/help/s/article/What-IP-addresses-ranges-should-we-whitelist-for-inbound-traffic-i-e-REST-API-calls-from-Okta-to-on-prem-JIRA-server?language=en_US).

 >**Note:** This is a large list of IP Addresses and the list is subject to change.
-Unless required by your organization, securing your Hook by Authentication header is recommended.
+Unless required by your organization, securing your Hook by authentication header is recommended.

 ## Protect your Hook content from external viewers